Ernesto Lecuona

 Ernesto Lecuona y Casado ([eɾˈnesto leˈkwona]; August 7, 1896 – November 29, 1963) was a Cuban composer and pianist, many of whose works have become standards of the Latin, jazz and classical repertoires.
 His over 600 compositions include songs and zarzuelas as well as pieces for piano and symphonic orchestra.

 In the 1930s, he helped establish a popular band, the Lecuona Cuban Boys, which showcased some of his most successful pieces and was later taken over by Armando Oréfiche.
 In the 1950s, Lecuona recorded several LPs, including solo piano albums for RCA Victor.
-He moved to the United States after the Cuban Revolution and died in Spain in 1963.
+He moved to the United States after the 1959 Cuban Revolution, and died in Spain in 1963.

 Early years

 Lecuona was born in Guanabacoa, Havana, Cuba, Kingdom of Spain, to a Cuban mother and a Canarian father.
 There are inconsistencies surrounding his birthdate, with some sources indicating the year 1895, and others still giving the day as August 6.
-He started studying piano at the age of five, under the tuition of his sister Ernestina Lecuona, a famed composer in her own right.
+He started studying piano at the age of five, taught by his sister Ernestina Lecuona, a famed composer in her own right.
 As a child prodigy, he composed his first song at the age of 11.
 He later studied at the Peyrellade Conservatoire under Antonio Saavedra and Joaquín Nin.
-Lecuona graduated from the National Conservatory of Havana with a Gold Medal for interpretation when he was 15 years old.
+Lecuona graduated from the National Conservatory of Havana with a gold medal for interpretation when he was 17 years old.
 He performed outside of Cuba at the Aeolian Hall (New York) in 1916.

 In 1918, he collaborated with Luis Casas Romero, Moisés Simons, Jaime Prats, Nilo Menéndez and Vicente Lanz in setting up a successful player piano music roll factory in Cuba producing Cuban music and also copies from masters made by QRS in the US.
 The brand label was "Rollo Autógrafo".